dotslash/recent2/README.md

 3. Provides a command called `recent` for searching bash history.

 ## NOTE about [trengrj/recent](https://github.com/trengrj/recent)
-`recent2` repo is a clone of [trengrj/recent](https://github.com/trengrj/recent).
+`recent2` is a clone of [trengrj/recent](https://github.com/trengrj/recent).
+I used [trengrj](https://github.com/trengrj)'s util for about a month and I really liked it.
+However I saw some short comings in the tool.
+I made a clone because trengrj has not been very responsive.

-I made a clone because I want to make some changes to the util and [trengrj](https://github.com/trengrj) has not been very responsive.
-Most of the code is written by [trengrj](https://github.com/trengrj)
+Most of the code is written by [trengrj](https://github.com/trengrj).
+I only added a few incremental patches; but I intend to actively maintain this as I see more interesting use cases.

 ## Installation instructions